Andrew Charlton: 2025 federal election

 Charlton was re-elected in the 2025 federal election.
 He was appointed Cabinet Secretary and Assistant Minister for Science, Technology and the Digital Economy in the second Albanese ministry.

 Personal life

-He is married to barrister Phoebe Arcus, with whom he has three children.
+Charlton is married to barrister Phoebe Arcus, with whom he has three children.

 Charlton moved from a $16 million home in Bellevue Hill and purchased a house in North Parramatta in May 2022 to be more connected with the electors in the division of Parramatta.
 He later purchased a sub-penthouse in Parramatta when he was unable to renovate the previously purchased property.
+Despite buying the property in Parramatta, as of 2025, Charlton lives partially in Bellevue Hill, and his children attend school in the eastern suburbs.

 Charlton purchased a $12 million home in Palm Beach in 2024.
 Charlton's children continue to attend schools in the Eastern suburbs of Sydney.

 Publications

 Charlton has authored several books on economics:

 Fair Trade for All (2005)

 In Fair Trade for All, lead author Joseph Stiglitz and Charlton argue that it is important to make the trading world more development friendly.
 Stiglitz and Charlton advocate "a carefully managed trade liberalization agenda," and reject the Washington Consensus's "simple prescription of rapid liberalization and privatization of markets," arguing that this contributes to inequality.
 The idea is put forth that the present regime of tariffs and agricultural subsidies is dominated by the interests of former colonial powers and needs to change.
 The removal of the bias toward the developed world will be beneficial to both developing and developed nations.
 They note that the developing world suffers from many "pervasive market failures" inhibiting the effectiveness of trade liberalisation, including "a lack of credit and insurance markets and an undersupply of public goods".
 The developing world is in need of assistance, and this can only be achieved when developed nations abandon mercantilist based priorities and work towards a more liberal world trade regime.
 However, they advocate limiting a "pro-development trade agenda" to poverty-reduction issues.
 Fundamentally, the central trade agenda they propose is that "all WTO members should provide free market access to all goods from developing nations poorer and smaller than themselves.".